rich-p-rich/coffee-and-honey-p5/README.md

 Social media would certainly be necessary and I envisage both Facebook and Instagram being popular:
 - Facebook as a business page with business details (opening hours, reviews, interactions etc)
 - Instagram because the subjects are photogenic and interesting.
 People who enjoy coffee often enjoy photos of coffee and coffee-related items, from the raw beans to the foam on a cappucinno.
 Honey and beekeeping is also photogenic and it would be fairly straightforward to post interesting photos and videos on a regular basis to generate interest and appeal to the customers.
 In this sense, Instagram would be a channel for pursing a content marketing strategy: regular and visually appealing posts about these topics would be designed to keep the audience engaged, attract new followers, and help generate a brand image or identity.
-- The type of content would be a mix of information (basic business information) but primarily enterainment, with enjoyable and interesting photos of Coffee and Honey's primary topics: coffee, honey and cake.
+- The type of content would be a mix of information (basic business information) but primarily enterainment, with enjoyable and interesting photos of Coffee and Honey's primary products: coffee and honey, plus cake as a natural and fun extra offering in the cafe.

 As it is a small independent business, I removed the 'free shipping' threshold.
-I imagine the basket size would not be much more than 30 - 40€, and probably more likely around the 20€ mark, including shipping; free shipping would be a cost that business could probably not afford, and I'm doubtful that it would work as an incentive for customers to buy either more coffee or honey.
+I imagine the basket size would not be much more than 30 - 40€, and probably more likely around the 20€ mark; free shipping would be a cost that business could probably not afford, and I'm doubtful that it would work as an incentive for customers to buy either more coffee or more honey.
 Instead, I have offered the customers the chance to pick up their order for free in the cafe as an alternative to having it shipped by post.

 As the website in this case would start off being more supplementary to the company rather than the main source of revenue, there would be little marketing budget to spend on online advertising.
 Given the subject matter, however, clever use of social media and SEO would be a cost-effective and overall effective way of raising the coffee shop's profile amongst local people, and triggering some word-of-mouth marketing.